USER’S GUIDE TO TAX BREAK TRACKER

 Reduction in tax revenue for a jurisdiction due to agreements entered into by the Industrial Development Agencies affiliated with that jurisdiction is considered active loss.

 For passive losses reporting, applicable tax(es) refers to the type(s) of tax revenue (property tax revenue, sales tax revenue, etc.) that was reduced for the reporting jurisdiction.
 For active losses reported, applicable tax(es) refers to the types for which tax credit, rebate, or abatement can be applied against.

 For passive losses reporting, only the dollar amount of abated taxes is required, which means that many fields will display (not specified) to denote that information is not provided.

-Good Jobs First obtains CAFRs mainly through a centralized library hosted by Center for Municipal Finance and also through government websites.
-If you are concerned about the low disclosure rates in some localities and would like to find out why, please check out our GASB-77 ROADMAP Project where you will find, for each state, who is responsible for enforcing compliance.
-We frequently publish summaries and analyses based on GASB-77 data collection on our GASB-77 resource page.
-If you are interested in government transparency and accountability more broadly, be sure to visit our ACCOUNTABLE USA Project to find state profile pages which contain all the data collection and analysis we have done up to this point.
+Good Jobs First obtains audited financial statements mainly through a centralized library hosted by the Center for Municipal Finance and also through government websites.
+If you are concerned about the low disclosure rates in some localities and would like to find out why, please check out our GASB 77 ROADMAP Project where you will find, for each state, who is responsible for enforcing compliance.
+We frequently publish summaries and analyses based on GASB-77 data collection on our GASB 77 Resource Center.
+If you are interested in government transparency and accountability more broadly, be sure to visit our ACCOUNTABLE USA Project to find state profile pages as they contain all the data collection and analysis we have done up to this point.